-Late work will be given a grade of ZERO.
+Late work will be given a grade of ZERO (or instructor discretion).

 Skills Assessment

 Students must successfully complete all in-class skills assessments to participate in clinical experiences.
 Failure to complete these assessments and subsequent clinical experiences will result in failure of the course.